Harry Leon Wilson: Biography and career

+After a brief stint in Hollywood, Wilson wrote Merton of the Movies in 1922.

 In March 1922, Wilson fought and lost a highly publicized "duel of fists" with landscape painter Theodore Morrow Criley.
-Carmel was collectively humiliated when the sordid details of their long-standing feud made banner headlines in the San Francisco press and was given prominent coverage across the country on the International News Wire, including stories in the Los Angeles Times and New York Times.
-It was revealed that their argument originated with "a light romantic" love scene between Criley and Wilson’s wife in the 1921 production of Pomander Walk at Carmel’s Forest Theatre.
+Details of their long-standing feud made banner headlines in the San Francisco press and were given prominent coverage across the country on the International News Wire, including stories in the Los Angeles Times and New York Times.
+It was revealed that their argument originated with "a light romantic" love scene between Criley and Wilson's wife in the 1921 production of Pomander Walk at Carmel's Forest Theatre.
 Wilson sent Criley a series of accusatory letters, including a 24-page invective, and demanded satisfaction in this "affair of honor".
 He spent three months in Honolulu undergoing physical training and instruction in boxing, then he returned and the two men met on "a high cliff overlooking the sea".
 Criley thrashed Wilson in ten minutes.

-In 1925, Wilson built a two-story commercial building for his wife, Helen, who ran a flower shop called the Bloomin' Basement.
+In 1925, Wilson built a two-story commercial building for Helen, who ran a flower shop called the Bloomin' Basement.
 It was in front of the two-story Golden Bough Theater on Ocean Avenue in downtown Carmel.
 It later became a popular Bohemian bar and restaurant, Sade's.

-Death
+Wilson and Cooke divorced in 1927.

+Later life and death

 A severe auto accident in 1932 greatly affected Wilson's health during his remaining years.
 He died of a brain hemorrhage on June 28, 1939, while residing with friends at Carmel Point.
 He was 72 years of age.

-Personal

-Wilson was married three times.
-His first wife was Wilbertine Nesselrode Teters Worden, whom he married in 1898.
-The marriage ended in divorce in 1900.
-In 1902, he married Rose Cecil O'Neill Latham.
-O'Neill and Wilson worked together at Puck, and she was the illustrator for four of his books; they divorced in 1907.
-Wilson's black and white pit bull dog named Sprangle was the inspiration for Rose O'Neill's biscuit porcelain Kewpie dog figure, known to the world as "Kewpiedoodle dog" and sold worldwide by importer George Borgfeldt.
-Wilson married Helen MacGowan Cooke in 1912.
-They had two children: Harry Leon Wilson, Jr. and Helen Charis Wilson.
-Cooke and Wilson divorced in 1927.